"Oh boy, what flavor?"

 - The "asdfmovie Song" video sometimes quickly flashed corresponding pictures of a cow and a bell (cowbell), as well as a drum and a karate kid (drum kick).

-- Vocal Dissonance: The baby in asdfmovie 8 has a deep, grownup voice.
+- Vocal Dissonance: Babies in asdfmovie 8 and asdfmovie13 have deep, grownup voices.

 - Voice of the Legion: "THERE CAN BE ONLY ONE."